 The bottom line?
 You may not necessarily have to obtain a prescription from an eye doctor in order to purchase glasses.
 To purchase prescription glasses online, you would need to diagnose yourself (which technically wouldn’t be a prescription).
 However, with that information in hand, you can work with certain online retailers, like Rx-Safety, and purchase your new pair of glasses.

-Simply put, if your prescription is -2.5 or lower, this means that you are legally blind.
+If your prescription is -2.5 or lower, this means that you are legally blind.
 Visual acuity of -2.5 is equivalent to 20/200 vision.
 Visual acuity of -3.0, for instance, means that you have 20/250 or 20/300 vision.
 From there, visual acuity of -4.0 means that you have 20/400 vision.
 As we discussed here, having this sort of vision means that to see clearly, you need to be much closer to that certain object or person compared to the normal person in the population.

 Upon reading your eyeglass prescription, you will immediately notice that there are groups of characters arranged in a two-row table.
 We are going to go over all of these rows and letters, but to start, it is helpful to focus on the terms “OD” and “OS.”
 These two terms are easy to understand.
 OD stands for “oculus dexter,” which is a Latin term for the right eye.
 OS stands for “oculus sinister,” and as you can guess, that stands for the left eye.